tehopirtti/spotifybaton/slack/README.md

 Bot user (not user) OAuth token must be provided in definitions.
 ### Scopes
 #### Bot token scopes
-This list is still under figuring it out...
+This list is still under 'figuring it out'...
 # Cache
 SpotifyBaton uses its own local server-side storage to cache Slack channels and users due to Slack endpoint rate limitations.
 Stored data expire in 10 minutes and will be refreshed after that.